MLReef/mlreef/doc/developer/styles-guidelines.md

 * Better comment support.
 We can add comments that will throw out in the final css.

 #### Sass
-* Largely the most wide used pre-processor.
+* One of the most widely used pre-processors.
 * Vuetify is migrating from stylus to sass.
 * Semantic-ui is migrating from less to sass.